Hotel, Tented Camps

 The Sherpa guide (commonly called Sirdar) will be accompanied by a crew of porters.
-On camping trek, there will be 2/3 porters for each members.
+We provide 1 porter for 2 members.

 Dinner is usually served between 6 and 7 pm.
 After dinner, the evening will often be spent playing cards and talking with the crew, or perhaps even joining in some singing and dancing, before heading off to the tent for a well-earned sleep

 You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
-You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
+You just pass the customs desk and come out of the terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
 Our airport representative or tour officer will greet you and welcome you with a garland.

-The best seasons to trek in the Dolpo region are Autumn (from mid-September till November end) and Spring (from the beginning of March until mid-May).
+The best seasons to trekking in Nepal in the Dolpo region are Autumn (from mid-September till November end) and Spring (from the beginning of March until mid-May).
 Temperatures will drop considerably as you trek higher everyday.
 The nights are cold (between -10 C to 5C) but the days are sunny and hot (between 10C to 20C).The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
-Dolpo region being located in rain shadow area it may be possible to trek during monsoon but domestic flights are often disrupted by heavy monsoon cloud and rain.
+As Dolpo region is located in the rain shadow area, it is possible toconduct Lower Dolpo trek during monsoon but domestic flights are often disrupted by heavy monsoon cloud and rain.